 Feel for a restriction or a noise coming from the bearing.
 These are both signs of a bad bearing and the pulley will need to be replaced.

 Clean any rust you find on the pulleys.
 Rust can dry out your belt causing it to be prone to breaking.
 Extremely rusty pulleys should be replaced.

-Step 17: Scrape the Deck & Check Your Gravely Mower Blades and Spindle Housings
+Step 17: Scrape the Deck & Check Your Gravely Mower Blades

 Gain access to the bottom of your Gravely mower deck.
 With a heavy pair of work gloves, grab each end of a blade and rock the blade up and down.
 You are checking for damage in the spindle housing.